c4pt000/GITHUB.COM-GOOGLE.com-shadow-password/README.md

 then attach docker image
 ```

-# to protect day to day users using their laptops in public from random camera capture of on lookers or survilence cameras for better password protection from visual theft
+# to protect day to day users using their laptops in public from random camera capture of on lookers or surveillance cameras for better password protection from visual theft

 ![s1](https://raw.githubusercontent.com/c4pt000/GITHUB.COM-GOOGLE.com-shadow-password/main/eye.png)